Atari 1050: Price war

 The new XL series machines were launched into the middle of a price war between Commodore International and Texas Instruments, which quickly drove everything but the Commodore 64 and Apple II from the market.
 Sales of the 8-bits plummeted.
 At the same time, the videogame crash of 1983 was in full-swing.
 By the start of 1984, Atari was losing millions of dollars a day, and their owners, Warner Communications, became desperate to sell off the "loss-plagued" company.

 Atari was purchased by Jack Tramiel, formerly of Commodore, in June 1984.
 The new management arrived to find warehouses filled with XL systems and peripherals.
 They put the existing stock on the market for fire-sale prices while they developed new very-low-cost versions of the machines.
 These emerged as the XE series, which were presented at the January 1985 Consumer Electronics Show, along with a restyled 1050 called the XF521.
 They continued to show the new drive through 1985 and 1986, but it disappeared without ever shipping.

 By 1986 the new Atari ST series was doing well in the market and interest in the 8-bit platforms waned.
-Even as stocks of the 1050 dwindled and then ran out entirely, no new drive was launched.
-An even further upgraded model, the double-sided, double-density XF551 was being teased through this period, but again the drive was not released.
+An even further upgraded drive, the double-sided, double-density XF551 was being tested through this period, but the drive was not released.
 It was not until 1987, six months after 1050s had run out, that the XF551 finally shipped, and only after the threat of a lawsuit from Nintendo forced their hand.